lymingtonprecision/route-ccrs/README.md

     grant select on ifsapp.work_center to routeccr;
     grant select on ifsapp.technical_object_reference to routeccr;
     grant select on ifsapp.technical_specification_both to routeccr;
+    -- IALs
+    grant select on ifsinfo.active_structure_routings to routeccr;
+    -- data from other programs
     grant select on finiteload.free_capacity to routeccr;
     -- apis
     grant execute on ifsapp.inventory_part_type_api to routeccr;